cloudfoundry/cf-deployment/PULL_REQUEST_TEMPLATE.md

 ### Does this PR introduce a breaking change?

-_Introduces changes that would require operators to take action in order to deploy without a failure._
+_Does this introduce changes that would require operators to take action in order to deploy without a failure?_

 Examples of breaking changes:

-- changes the name of a job
+- changes the name of a job or instance group
+- deletes a job or instance group
 - moves a job to a different instance group

-### Has this change passed our (cf-acceptance-tests)?
-- YES
-- NO
+- changes the name of a credential